Becoming You With Julie

 1. Step 1: Wash the pineapple, then peel and core it.
 Place the skin and core in a large pot along with the fresh ginger, cinnamon stick, and any other spices you like.
 Cover with water and bring to a boil.
 Reduce the heat and simmer gently for 45-60 minutes.

-Pineapple skins tea straining into a bowl.
+Pineapple peel tea straining into a bowl.

 1. Step 2: Remove from heat, strain, sweeten to taste, and enjoy your tea hot or chilled.

-Serving ideas
+Serving Ideas

-• Serve with a vegan oat bran muffin or a slice of my vegan chocolate chip banana bread.
+• Serve with a vegan oat bran muffin or a slice of vegan chocolate chip banana bread.

-Storage Tips
+Storage

 • Freeze: Pour tea into ice cube trays or freezer-safe containers — it keeps for up to 2 months

-Pineapple Skin Tea FAQs
+Pineapple Tea FAQs

-Can I use the pineapple core?
+Can I use the pineapple core in pineapple tea?

-Does boiling destroy nutrients like bromelain in pineapple peel tea?
+Does boiling pineapple peel destroy bromelain?

 Did you try this recipe?
 Let me know what you thought by leaving a comment below and sharing it on Instagram, Facebook, & Pinterest! 💛